The ultimate guide to visiting Phuket

 Located near Patong Beach, the Simon Cabaret hosts the most respected lady boy shows in Phuket, and is an attraction in Phuket in its own right.
 The show features some impressive sets, even more dazzling costumes, and some of the most glamorous performers in the industry, so it’s not difficult to see why it’s become one of Phuket’s main attractions.

 For a family night out, head to the Phuket FantaSea Show, which sits in its own theme park complex.
-FantaSea features a large cast of circus performers and exotic animals to tell a traditional Thai story full of drama and flair.
+This iconic nighttime attraction features exotic animals that help tell a traditional Thai story infused with modern technology.
 This large complex also houses carnival games, a shopping village, and a place to enjoy a buffet dinner.

 Located on the outskirts of Phuket Town, the Siam Niramit show is another family-friendly show that celebrates Thailand’s rich culture and history.
 With elaborate sets, astonishing special effects, and a talented cast, Siam Niramit is one of the most popular shows in Phuket.